Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Evaluation and results

+Next, we examine the normalised makespan and throughput, which are key metrics for evaluating scheduling efficiency and resource utilisation.
+The results are shown in Fig.~\ref{fig:makespan}.
+The proposed methods improve both metrics, with the Batch-QCirc approach generally outperforming the Single-QCirc method.
+These results suggest that reductions in the required number of ebits can contribute to shorter makespan and higher throughput under the evaluated settings.
 We also compare Batch-QCirc scheduling with varying values of \(\alpha\), examining all the results presented in this section.
 In terms of makespan and throughput, the Batch-QCirc scheduling with \(\alpha=0.75\) consistently results in a slightly worse performance compared to other values.
 Since the parameter \(\alpha\) determines when the algorithm proceeds to the next scheduling cycle, it plays a crucial role in affecting these evaluated metrics.
-For the results of average number of remote gates and JET, similarly, \(\alpha=0.75\) does not show meaningful improvements over \(\alpha=0.55\) or \(\alpha=0.65\); In fact, the latter two often outperform \(\alpha=0.75\).
-These results indicate that increasing waiting time for scheduling the next batch with a higher \(\alpha\) may lead to unnecessary resource waste without performance gains.
+For the results of average number of ebits and JET, similarly, \(\alpha=0.75\) does not show meaningful improvements over \(\alpha=0.55\) or \(\alpha=0.65\); In fact, the latter two often outperform \(\alpha=0.75\).
+These results suggest that increasing waiting time for scheduling the next batch with a higher \(\alpha\) may lead to unnecessary resource waste without performance gains.

-Lastly, to investigate the impact of optical switch on the performance of the proposed DQC scheme, we increase the optical switch loss, which consequently raises the average entanglement generation time - $T_{\text{link}_{1}}, T_{\text{link}_{3}}, T_{\text{link}_{5}}$.
-Fig. \ref{fig:makespan_switch} presents the makespan results for the single-QCirc and batch-QCirc ($\alpha = 0.55$) methods under varying optical switch losses, $\eta_{s}$ = 0.5 dB, 1 dB, and 2 dB, assuming the qubit-range scheme Sc.2.
-The results demonstrate that as $\eta_{s}$ increases, the relative advantage of Batch-QCirc becomes more pronounced.
+To investigate the impact of optical switch on the performance of the proposed DQC scheme, we increase the optical switch loss, which consequently raises the average entanglement generation times, $T_{\text{link}_{1}}$, $T_{\text{link}_{3}}$, and $T_{\text{link}_{5}}$. {Fig.~\ref{fig:makespan_switch} presents the makespan results for the CA-B, Single-QCirc and Batch-QCirc ($\alpha = 0.55$) methods under varying optical switch losses, $\eta_{s}$ = 0.5 dB, 1 dB, and 2 dB, assuming the qubit-range scheme Sc.2.} The results demonstrate that as $\eta_{s}$ increases, the relative advantage of Batch-QCirc becomes more pronounced.
 For instance, for $M=36$, Batch-QCirc reduces the makespan by $14.7\%$ compared to Single-QCirc at $\eta_s=0.5~\mathrm{dB}$, with the improvement increasing to $28.3\%$ and $43.8\%$ at $\eta_s=1~\mathrm{dB}$ and $\eta_s=2~\mathrm{dB}$, respectively.
 These results highlight the particular promise of the Batch-QCirc approach in topologies with heterogeneous link qualities.